gabriel-ing/Quickstarts/REST-Quickstart/REST Quickstart.md

 }
 ```

-We can create the following Persistent class to represent this.
+We can create the following Persistent class to represent this as a data table.

 ```
 Class petapi.Pet Extends (%Persistent, %JSON.Adapter)
 {